How to Use Popular Online Job Boards to Find Irrigation & Landscape Employees

 Online Job Boards For Irrigation & Landscape Businesses

 I decided to focus on three job websites commonly used by irrigation and landscaping businesses.
-Others like LinkedIn, CareerBuilder and Glassdoor are great but typically cater more to companies posting white-collar, office jobs.
+Others like LinkedIn, CareerBuilder, and Glassdoor are great but typically cater more to companies posting white-collar, office jobs.
 But If there’s any other online source that has worked for your business in the past, let us know in the comment section below.

 When it comes to posting a job online for your irrigation and landscaping business, you’ll see the best pay-off if you understand two things: 1.
-The different characteristics (pricing), features (Pay-Per-Click, Free Posting) and benefits (traffic, audience) each job board offers 2.
-How to successfully use each platform so your post is seen by as many ideal candidates possible.
+The different characteristics (pricing), features (Pay-Per-Click, Free Posting), and benefits (traffic, audience) each job board offers 2.
+How to successfully use each platform so your post is seen by as many ideal candidates as possible.

 -Applicants browse recent jobs posted by businesses